agude/agude.github.io/_posts/2017-07-28-fate_dice_statistics.md

 ## Fate Dice

-[Fate dice][dice] (also called Fudge dice) have six sides and three values that each show up equally: plus, blank, and minus.
-These represent +1, 0, and -1 respectively.
-Four dice are rolled at a time and their results are summed giving a range of -4 to 4.
+[Fate dice][dice] (also called Fudge dice) have six sides and three values with equal probability of appearing: plus, blank, and minus.
+These respectively represent +1, 0, and -1 .
+Four dice are rolled at a time and their results are summed, giving a range of -4 to 4.
 The [notation][dice_notation] for this type of roll is `4dF`.

 [dice]: https://en.wikipedia.org/wiki/Fudge_(role-playing_game_system)#Fudge_dice
 [dice_notation]: https://en.wikipedia.org/wiki/Dice_notation